-Learn more about some of the therapy and assessment models that our providers offer:
+Learn more about some of the evidence-based models that our therapists offer to individuals and families:

 Child-Parent Psychotherapy, or CPP, supports families of children ages 0-6 after the child has experienced a traumatic event.
 The therapist holds both parent and child with compassion, supporting them to restore a sense of safety, fortify their relationship, and process traumatic events.